the-flying-cow/the-flying-cow/README.md

-- 👋 Hi, I’m Anant Singh
+- 👋 Hi, I’m the-flying-cow
 - 👀 I’m interested in programming,swimming and photography
 - 🌱 I’m currently learning python and machine learning
 - 💞️ I’m looking to collaborate on projects based on python and AI/ML
-- 📫 How to reach me - Instagram: _theflyingcow_
+- 📫 How to reach me - LinkedIn : anantsingh99 , Instagram: _theflyingcow_

 <!---
 the-flying-cow/the-flying-cow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.